Nice no longer plies any Singapore routes.

 With the recent rationalization of services resulting in the need to take 3 trains from Kuala Lumpur to Singapore, a bus ride may be a cheaper and faster alternative.

-The most convenient replacement now is the Nice Executive coach, which serves the old Kuala Lumpur railway station, KL Sentral and Terminal Bersepadu Selatan (TBS) before heading non-stop to Singapore.
+The most convenient replacement now is the Nice Executive coach, which serves the old Kuala Lumpur railway station and KL Sentral before heading non-stop to Singapore.

 Being early for my bus, I waited in the lounge in the old Kuala Lumpur railway station.